Spengian/churn---prediction/README.md

 - [ ] Versioned Docker image tags instead of `latest` (for rollback capability)
 - [ ] Alerting on pipeline task failure
 - [ ] Frontend (Streamlit or React)
+- [ ] Recall drops significantly after retraining (~0.83 → ~0.55).
+The exact cause is unclear — data, scaling, and early stopping have been ruled out.
+Under investigation.

 ---